What's the application deadline for the Fellowship programme?

 When does the programme officially start?

-The research year starts with the official Kick-Off Summit on Thursday, 14 November 2019.
+The research year starts with the official Kick-Off Summit.
 By then, the grant agreements should be signed and the research projects specified.
 Also mentoring and hosting institution should be defined, just so you can start your research immediately, inspired by the discussions of the Summit.

 Do I have to attend the Kick-Off Summit?